- Home Town: Horseheads, New York

 - Career National Titles: 4

-- Favorite Layout: PAP: 4-1/4" straight across - Pin over the middle finger, cg kicked to the right, no extra hole.
+- Favorite Layout: Pin over middle finger - CG kicked right, no extra hole

 My life definitely changed when I met my wife.
 She made me realize what being a good person meant.
 I learned to be more thoughtful toward others and to be less selfish.
 She also made me a much happier person.